johannschopplich/kirbyup/README.md

 You can build upon the defaults kirbup uses and extend the Vite configuration with custom plugins etc.

-For a complete list of options, take a look at the [Vite](https://vitejs.dev/config/).
+For a complete list of options, take a look at the [Vite configuration options](https://vitejs.dev/config/).

 ## Options